oligo87/qaauto-24.09.2018/Readme.md

 Tools setup
     Geckodriver.
 Unzip and put into /system32
+    JDK. default install
+    Firefox. default install

-.gitignore - contains folders/files to be NOT uploaded to GIT pom.xml - contains info about project and its configuration.
+.gitignore - contains list of folders/files to be excluded for GIT sync pom.xml - contains info about project and its configuration.
 Is needed for Maven